Missouri District Warehouse

-Missouri District Warehouse, also known as the Weston Tobacco Warehouse and Weston Burley House No. 1, is a historic warehouse located at Weston, Platte County, Missouri.
+Missouri District Warehouse, also known as the Weston Tobacco Warehouse and Weston Burley House No. 1, is a historic warehouse located at Weston, Platte County, Missouri, United States.
 It was built in 1937, and is a sprawling, two-story, rectangular, steel-frame building sheathed with corrugated metal.
 It measures 125 feet by 300 feet.
 It was built as a loose-leaf tobacco auction warehouse and curing barn.

 It was listed on the National Register of Historic Places in 2010.